MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/feed-providers.md

 # Feed providers

+> [!NOTE]
+> **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.**
+> [!IMPORTANT]
+> The feature described in this topic is available in Dev Channel preview builds of Windows starting with build TBD.
+For information on preview builds of Windows, see [Windows 10 Insider Preview](https://insider.windows.com/en-us/preview-windows).

 The feed providers feature in the Windows App SDK is a new integration point for third-party applications distributed through the Microsoft Store.
 It enables these applications to register their content feeds to be directly available within the Windows Widgets Board, enhancing the user experience by providing quick access to a variety of content directly from the desktop.

 This article introduces the concept of feed providers and provides a high-level explanation the feature.
 Detailed implementation guidance will be published in a future update.